 About My Practice

 Attorney Stephen Teller has been an employment lawyer for more than twenty years.
-His practiced is focused primarily on representing employees in sexual harassment, discrimination, and wrongful work practices matters (including wrongful termination).
+His practice is focused primarily on representing employees in sexual harassment, discrimination, and wrongful work practices matters (including wrongful termination).
 He represents whistleblowers in protecting their rights against retaliation, individuals exposing fraud against the United States government in False Claims Act and Qui Tam actions, and clients injured in car and other accidents.

 Steve has won a number of significant harassment, whistleblower, and discrimination lawsuits at trial, and achieved numerous favorable settlement agreements on behalf of clients, against nationwide and global companies including Microsoft, Alcatel-Lucent, BP, and T-Mobile.
 In addition to representing clients, Steve also serves as a mediator and an arbitrator in both employment and non-employment matters.
 Steve has been named a Super Lawyer by Super Lawyers Magazine for the past four years.

 How I Help

 My purpose is to help people and stop the abuse of power.